How to Prepare for a Colonoscopy: Your Ultimate Guide

 Key Takeaways

-• ✓ Proper preparation is crucial for a successful colonoscopy and accurate results.
+• ✓ Proper preparation is crucial for an effective colonoscopy.

-• ✓ Dietary restrictions begin several days before the procedure, typically with a low-fiber diet.
+• ✓ Dietary restrictions begin several days before the procedure.

 How It Works